 Read all of our diet tips

 Some treatments for pancreatic cancer can cause a dry mouth.
-You may find these tips helpful.

 - Sip drinks frequently.

 - Suck ice cubes or lollies.
 Some nutritional supplements come as a fruit juice, which can be frozen into ice cubes or ice lollies.

 - Suck sweets or mints, or chew sugar-free chewing gum to increase saliva.

 - Have food with sauces, gravy, custard or cream.

 - Keep your mouth clean.
 Brushing your teeth before and after meals might help.

 - Use mouthwash regularly.
 If your mouth is sore, ask your dietitian which one to use.

 - Use lip balm to soothe dry lips.